 Elsa Amanatidou holds degrees from the Aristotle University of Thessaloniki, University of East Anglia and King’s College London, UK.
 She joined the Brown Classics Department in 2001 after many years of working as language expert, teacher and teacher trainer, in Greece and the UK.
-Concurrently to her appointment as Senior Lecturer in Modern Greek, she served as Director to the Center for Language Studies at Brown University, from 2008-2014.
+Concurrently to her appointment as Senior Lecturer in Modern Greek, she served as Director of the Center for Language Studies at Brown University, from 2008-2014.
 She is an Associate for the Chartered Institute of Educational Assessors and chief examiner for public, national and international examinations in Modern Greek, in the UK.
-Her research interests include testing and evaluation, curriculum development, content based instruction,the integration of literature and the arts in foreign language curricula, multiliteracies and technology assisted and mediated language learning.
-In 2013 she introduced a course sharing initiative between Brown and Cornell, which continues to be on offer.
-Elsa is currently serving as President of the Consortium for Language Teaching and Learning.Elsa Amanatidou has taught Beginner, Intermediate and Advanced courses in Modern Greek, as well as content courses, a Special Topics in Modern Greek, a graduate seminar "Modern Greek for Classicists and Archaeologists and graduate seminars on MFL pedagogy.
+Her research interests include testing and evaluation, curriculum development, content based instruction,the integration of literature and the arts in foreign language curricula, multiliteracies, critical literacies and technology assisted and mediated language learning.
+In 2013 she introduced and taught for several semesters in a long-distance course-sharing initiative between Brown and Cornell,.
+Elsa served as Executive Director of the Consortium for Language Teaching and Learning from 2016-2019.Elsa Amanatidou has taught Beginner, Intermediate and Advanced courses in Modern Greek, as well as content and Special Topics courses, a graduate seminar "Modern Greek for Classicists and Archaeologists, an undergraduate translation seminar and graduate seminars on MFL pedagogy.